themesberg/flowbite/content/getting-started/react.md

 ## Create a React project

-Use our project creation CLI to scaffold a new application with Flowbite React already pre-configured:
+Use our project creation CLI to scaffold a new application with Flowbite React already configured:

 ```bash
 npx create-flowbite-react@latest